Monaghan-Lab/HCRFISH-DotCounting/Tissue_Isolation.md

 <img src="./img/bad_stitch.png" width="350" style="display: block; margin: auto;" />

-If this stitching error is not in an area of the tissue that you are interested in measuring, it can be ignored; otherwise, do not go further with this image - it will need to be re-stitched.
-If you encounter the following “walls of color” with or without evident seams like below, this is **not a problem** again if the bad stitch is not on the tissue (note the faint tile boundaries in the right-center tile):
+If this stitching error is not in an area of the tissue that you are interested in measuring, and the image has no other issues, it can be ignored; otherwise, do not go further with this image - it will need to be re-stitched.
+If you encounter the following view with or without evident seams like below, this is **not a problem** again if the bad stitch is not on the tissue (note the faint tile boundaries in the right-center tile):

 <img src="./img/color_wall.png" width="500" style="display: block; margin: auto;" />